keepthrifty/keepthrifty.github.io/_posts/2016-09-18-the-price-of-an-extra-day.md

 ![Computation of time saved due to additional contribution]({{ page.image-folder }}/math-5.jpg)
 ![Computation of cost of a known time amount]({{ page.image-folder }}/math-6.jpg)

-Did you ever think you'd use logarithms again?
+{% assign tweet-text = "Did you ever think you'd use logarithms again?" %}

+{% include tweet-link.html %}

 I definitely had to look up some of the logarithm rules to simplify the equations :)

 <div id="post-closing"></div>